VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `Delta`: A `FVector` representing the desired movement.
 - `NewRotation`: A `FQuat` indicating the new rotation for the character.
 - `bSweep`: A `bool` indicating whether to perform a sweep test when moving.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for the results of the move.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for the results of the move.
 - `OutHitResult`: An optional pointer to `FHitResult` to store any hit results from the move.
 - `TeleportType`: An `ETeleportType` enum value specifying the type of teleportation, if any, to use during the move.